-New research by Yale astronomers suggests that our Moon may harbor clues that Venus may have had an Earth-like environment billions of years ago, with water and a thin atmosphere.
+Ancient fragments of Venus on the Moon “will certainly be interesting once we find them, especially since the surface of Venus is so hard to study with landed vehicles, due to the high temperature and pressure,” Fred Taylor, Halley Professor of Physics Emeritus at the University of Oxford told The Daily Galaxy about 2019 research by Yale astronomers that suggests that our Moon may harbor clues that Venus may have had an Earth-like environment with water and a thin atmosphere billions of years ago.
 Their findings follow recent studies suggesting that our sister planet may have been the solar system’s first habitable planet.

-Scientists conjecture that Venus may have resembled Earth for its first three billion years, with vast oceans along with speculation that strange dark patches, “unknown absorbers” that have been detected floating inside the clouds of Venus capturing large amounts of solar radiation may prove to be extraterrestrial microorganisms that exist in the upper atmosphere –the most Earth-like location in the solar system, roughly equivalent to the air pressure at the summit of Mount Kilimanjaro.
+Scientists conjecture that Venus may have resembled Earth for its first three billion years, with vast oceans and possibly even microorganisms.
+Astronomers have speculated that strange dark patches, i.e. “unknown absorbers”, that have been recently detected floating inside the clouds of Venus may prove to be extraterrestrial microorganisms that capture large amounts of solar radiation.
+The tentative microorganisms exist in Venus’ upper atmosphere –the most Earth-like location in the solar system, roughly equivalent to the air pressure at the summit of Mount Kilimanjaro.

 10 Billion Rock Fragments Over the Eons